prasunnaik/sentiment-api/README.md

  /**
- * Retrieves a policy application after checking customer ownership.
+ * Retrieves a policy by ID.
  *
- * @param principal authenticated user
- * @param applicationId policy application identifier
+ * @param id policy identifier
- * @return policy application details
+ * @return policy details
- * @throws ApplicationNotFoundException if the application does not exist
+ * @throws PolicyNotFoundException if the policy does not exist
- *         or is not accessible by the customer

  */